 \section{\uppercase\expandafter{\romannumeral1}.
 Introduction}

-Establishment of the standard model (SM) of elementary particle physics provides a very successful description of existing experiments at the highest energy currently available at colliders and explains the fundamental interactions of nature over the wide range of energy scale from eV to TeV.
-Discovery of the 125 GeV Higgs boson at the Large Hadron Collider (LHC) in 2012~\cite{higgs1,Chatrchyan:2012xdj}, which ushered in a new era of probing the mechanism of spontaneous symmetry breaking and thus mass generation via the Higgs-Englert-Brout mechanism, once again proves the correctness of the SM.
+As is known, the standard model (SM) of particle physics is one of the most successful theories over the past decades which describes a variety of experimental results over the wide range of energy scale from eV to TeV.
+Discovery of the 125 GeV Higgs boson at the Large Hadron Collider (LHC) in 2012~\cite{higgs1,Chatrchyan:2012xdj} proves the success of the SM once again.
 However, so far the SM still has certain limitations.
 Some experimental facts have been plaguing people, and there is an urgent need to extend the SM.
 For instance, the sub-eV masses and peculiar mixing pattern of neutrinos ~\cite{Fukuda:1998mi,Ahmad:2001an}, the muon $(g-2)$ anomalous magnetic moment~\cite{Ade:2013zuv}, the exploration of dark matter (DM)~\cite{Bertone:2004pz} and dark energy~\cite{Perlmutter:1998np,Riess:1998cb}, the baryon asymmetry of the Universe and so on.
-In addition to this, discovery of Higgs boson provides an outstanding portal to new physics (NP) beyond the SM simultaneously.
-Precision measurements of the Higgs boson properties are also one of the most important and pressing tasks of high-energy particle physics of our time due to its possible role as portal to beyond the SM (BSM) sectors~\cite{Cakir:2009xi,Liang:2010gm,Zhang:2015ado,Antusch:2016ejd,Curtin:2017bxr}.
+Furthermore, discovery of Higgs boson provides an outstanding portal to new physics (NP) beyond the SM.
+Precision measurements of the Higgs boson properties are also one of the most important tasks of high-energy particle physics due to its possible role as portal to beyond the SM (BSM) sectors~\cite{Cakir:2009xi,Liang:2010gm,Zhang:2015ado,Antusch:2016ejd,Curtin:2017bxr}.